 Having a comprehensive knowledge of the production process - from the selection of a tree, to the final finishes - provides us with the skills to minimise environmental impact and make our work economically viable.

 - We use local timber where possible from renewable resources, reducing transportation.

 - All our timber comes from sustainably managed woodlands where more trees are planted than cut down.

-- The wood we use is either unseasoned, green or air dried timber (avoiding the energy-intensive kiln drying process).
+- For our steam-bent pieces of wood we use either unseasoned or air dried timber (avoiding the energy-intensive kiln drying process).

 - Steam bending is the main form of production.
 It is a low energy method of manufacturing, with little wastage.
 There is no use of toxic or harmful chemicals; just water.

-- Wood waste is used onsite in our compost toilet.
+- Wood waste is used to fuel our woodburner to heat our showroom.

 - Local suppliers and manufacturers are used where possible.
 Not only is this often cost effective, but it also helps to support local business and economy.